lempiji/similarity-d/docs/design/README.md

 This directory stores design documentation for *similarity-d*.

+Japanese readers can find a translated version in [README.ja.md](README.ja.md).

 Design documents come in two forms:

 - **Proposals** – feature ideas or enhancements.